Olympic vs Standard Weights

 Olympic weights are by far the most commonly used by gyms, pro athletes, powerlifters, bodybuilders, high schools, colleges and universities, as well as a large number of casual home users.
 It’s the way to go if you’re unsure.

 However, group classes using light barbells, such as BodyPump andRIP all use standard weights.
-See our cardio barbells for the special 4.5ft standard bar they use that is only 5 lbs, as well as rubber coated plates.
+See the cardio barbells for the special 4.5ft standard bar they use that is only 5 lbs, as well as rubber coated plates.

 The whole reason they’re called olympic is because they are the type used in the Olympic Games for the “clean and jerk” and the “snatch”, the two olympic weightlifting competition lifts.
 Nowadays most athletes perform those two lifts with bumper plates, which are olympic plates made with solid rubber instead of iron (though with a steel hub), to help cushion the blow when dropped from overhead.
 So bumper plates are one type of olympic plate, but everything else with 2″ holes are still considered olympic plates too.